Become a fan on

 Recycling one aluminum can saves enough energy to watch three hours of television.
 That's according to earthshare.org.

-We have the new recycling map and schedule and FAQs about blue cart recycling.
+We have the new recycling map and schedule for blue cart recycling.

 Had It with RedPlum?
 You're Not Alone